LIFE STORY

 Inevitably we would find a Shangri-la hidden away in the hills and forgotten by history.

-One of our best finds was the island of Kakeroma down Okinawa way.
+But one of our best finds was the island of Kakeroma down Okinawa way.

 I had been invited to Kyushu by the elderly Iwasaki Yohachiro.